IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-35.md

   - spec.aiManager.pakModules.aiManager.enabled: true
   - spec.aiManager.pakModules.connection.enabled: true

-NOTE:

-- For `Repository URL` and `Revision` field, if you use a repository forked from [the official CP4WAIOps GitOps repository](https://github.com/IBM/cp4waiops-gitops) and/or on a different branch, please fill these fields using your own values.
-For example, if you use `https://github.com/<myaccount>/cp4waiops-gitops` and `dev` branch, the two fields need to be changed accordingly.
+NOTE: If you use a repository that is forked from the official [Cloud Pak for Watson AIOps GitOps repository](https://github.com/IBM/cp4waiops-gitops) or a different branch, then you must update the values of the `Repository URL` and `Revision` parameters to match your repository and branch.
+For example, if you use `https://github.com/<myaccount>/cp4waiops-gitops` and `dev` branch, then these two parameters must be changed.

 #### Install Event Manager

-You can install CP4WAIOps - Event Manager using GitOps by creating an Argo CD App.
+Install Event Manager by using GitOps to create an Argo CD App for Event Manager.
 The parameters for Event Manager are as follows:

 - GENERAL
-  - Application Name: anyname (e.g.: "eventmanager-app")
+  - Application Name: anyname (for example: "eventmanager-app")
   - Project: default
   - SYNC POLICY: Automatic
 - SOURCE